-Immediately prior to joining the Attorney General's Office in November 2003, Quentin worked for four years as a Senior Assistant City Attorney in the Environmental Protection and Utility Sections of the Seattle City Attorney's Office.
+Prior to joining the Attorney General's Office Quentin worked for four years as a Senior Assistant City Attorney in the Environmental Protection and Utility Sections of the Seattle City Attorney's Office.
 Before that, Quentin spent eleven years in the Civil Division of the King County Prosecutor's Office, where he advised on and litigated a wide variety of public contracting, employment, constitutional and general municipal law issues.
-Quentin worked as a law clerk at the UW Division while attending law school.
+Quentin worked as a law clerk at the UW Division while attending law school

 Admitted in Washington in 1987, Dina maintained a commercial litigation practice before joining the Attorney General’s office in 1993.
 Upon joining, she helped establish the Bankruptcy and Collections Unit where she represented the state taxing agencies and advised the Attorney General's Consumer Protection, Ecology, and Natural Resources divisions.
 Today, Dina represents the University of Washington in its Health Sciences division, providing business-related health law advice to UW Medicine.
 Dina serves as the primary attorney for University of Washington Medical Center.